similarweb/finala/README.md

 ```
 2. Let it [run](#Installing)!

-*Optional:* There are defaults but, You can specify your own resources to analyze and change the metrics thresholds.
+*Note:* We've already implemented some queries to find out which resources are under utilized, feel free to add or change and contribute!

 ### For example: